GaoyangLuo/ppr_practice/README.md

 cd ppr_practice
 ```

 Then you can use the script ppr_practice.py to generate your simulation projection values.
+Note that this script used simulated x that generated from the real values of your scripts.
+And if you want to use higer dimensions of Xi, simulation may not work.
+The output can only generate a set of validated y values by the input of the original X, and by using the validated y values, the projection values of x, you can draw a linear regression by predict true y with the projections of y.

 Example usage: